Helvetia 'Stop' and 'Sport'

 In 1940 they applied for a patent for a ‘Timepiece with centre seconds hand which can be set to zero’.

-The second hand moved constantly as normal but could be stopped by the activation of the pusher at 8 o’clock and reset to 12 o’clock by the pusher in the crown at 3 o’clock.
+The second hand of the 'Stop' moved constantly, as normal, but could be stopped by the activation of the pusher at 8 o’clock, this disengages the gear train from the seconds hand and stops it.
+When the button is released the seconds hand is re-engaged and it continues.
+It can be reset to 12 o’clock by the pusher in the crown at 3 o’clock.
 Later models had the reset pusher moved to 2 o'clock.

 The new watch